MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: Appendix.

+\textbf{Analysis of ECG Modality Alignment.} To study the effectiveness of our proposed concatenated-fusion method for ECG modality alignment, we compare it with other fusion approaches such as direct input in LLaVA~\citep{liu2023visual} and additional trainable cross-attention layer in Flamingo~\citep{alayrac2022flamingo}.
+For straightforward input, we follow the design of LLaVA by directly concatenating the ECG encoder's output embeddings with the sentence's embeddings before inputting them into the LLM backbones.
+For the second comparison method, we follow Flamingo by adding a trainable cross-attention layer within the attention block.
+From Table~\ref{tab: align ablaition}, we observe that the Concatenated-fusion method outperforms the trainable cross-attention method of Flamingo in most metrics and is consistently superior to the Straightforward input method of LLaVA.
+Consequently, the concatenated fusion is more effective for the LLM backbone's alignment with fine-grained ECG patterns without necessitating additional trainable parameters.

-To investigate whether ECG instruction tuning on larger-scale models yields better results, we validated LLaMA-2 models of 7B and 13B parameter sizes on both MIMIC-IV-ECG and PTB-XL datasets.
-As depicted in~\ref{fig:scaling_test}, an upward trend in all evaluation metrics is observed with a gradual increase in model size.
+\textbf{Scalability Analysis.} To investigate whether ECG instruction tuning on larger-scale models yields better results, we validated LLaMA-2 models of \zhongwei{7B, 13B, and 70B} parameter sizes on both MIMIC-IV-ECG and PTB-XL datasets.
+As depicted in Figure~\ref{fig:scaling_test}, an upward trend in all evaluation metrics is observed with a gradual increase in model size.

 However, it is noteworthy that the gains in performance associated with increasing model size are not particularly significant.
 For example, the F-1 score for the 70B model on the PTB-XL dataset exhibits a marginal increase of 0.02 over the 13B model.
 Similarly, on the MIMIC-IV-ECG dataset, the 70B model's F-1 score is only 0.01 higher than that of the 13B model.
-Therefore, we conjecture that enhancing both data scale and model size concurrently is necessary to achieve superior performance~\cite{wei2022emergent}.
+Therefore, we conjecture that enhancing both data scale and model size concurrently is necessary to achieve superior performance~\citep{wei2022emergent}.